All Subgraphs of a Wheel are 5-Coupled-Choosable: Towards Partial 3-trees

-We suspect that this result was known before, but have not been able to find a reference and therefore provide a proof here.

-\begin{proof} Let $G$ be a Halin graph.
-Every face of $G$ that is not the outer face is adjacent to the outer face.
-Therefore, the \emph{weak dual} (i.e., the dual graph with the vertex representing the outer face removed) of $G$ is an outerplanar graph.
-Then adding the outer face and its adjacencies creates a stellated outerplanar graph.

-Let $G$ be a stellated outerplanar graph.
-The faces of the outerplanar graph form a tree $T$ in the dual.
-The faces incident to the vertex that stellated the outer face form a cycle $L$, and every such face of $L$ shares an edge with some face in $T$.
-Hence we can view $L$ as a set of leaves attached to $T$ and then further connected with a cycle, so this is a Halin-graph. \end{proof}
+One can easily see that Halin graphs are exactly the duals of stellated outerplanar graphs.
 Therefore, any list coupled coloring of a stellated outerplanar graph corresponds to a list coupled coloring of a Halin graph.
 Unfortunately, our upper bound for the coupled choosability of wheel graphs does not in general extend to Halin graphs.

-\begin{theorem} There exists a stellated outerplanar graph (equivalently a Halin graph) that is not 5-coupled-choosable. \end{theorem} \begin{proof} The Halin-graph $G$ is the triangular prism, see Figure \ref{halin} where we also show the dual graph $G^*$ and the 1-planar graph $X(G)$.
-We claim that $X(G)$ is not 5-colorable; therefore $G$ is not 5-coupled-colorable and in particular not 5-coupled-choosable.
+\begin{theorem} There exists a stellated outerplanar graph (equivalently a Halin graph) that is not 5-coupled-colorable (in particular therefore it is not 5-coupled-choosable). \end{theorem} \begin{proof} The Halin-graph $G$ is the triangular prism, see Figure~\ref{halin} where we also show the dual graph $G^*$ and the 1-planar graph $X(G)$.
+The claim holds if we show that there is no 5-coloring of the vertices of $X(G)$.

 Assume for contradiction that $X(G)$ had a 5-coloring; up to symmetry we may assume that the triangle formed by the three degree-4-faces of $G$ is colored $1,2,3$.
 Let $(t,t')$ be the edge that crosses the edge colored with $2$ and $3$.
 Vertices $t,t'$ are colored with 1, 4 or 5; up to renaming of colors 4 and 5 hence one of them is colored 4.